Korusuke/Project-Code/README.md

 ##### Week 1 - Python

-The projects are in progress and will be updated weekly.
+The project is in progress and will be updated weekly.